Bookings, Segments, PAX, PBs, Tickets and PNR

 Example 2

-A Southwest Airlines customer buys a ticket HOU - MCI, but the plane does HOU - DAL - MCI, This is 1 segment but with 2 legs.
-Since SWA does not force passengers to deplane at the intermediate point, it is just one PB.
+A Southwest Airlines customer buys a ticket HOU - MCI, but the plane does HOU - DAL - MCI.
+This is one segment but with two legs.
+It is one PB.
 Southwest manages the through-passengers by counting the people in the cabin at the stopping point. (they call it the through count).